cilium/cilium/Documentation/cmdref/cilium-agent_hive_dot-graph.md

       --pprof                                  Enable serving pprof debugging API
-      --pprof-address string                   Address that pprof listens on (default "localhost") --pprof-port uint16                      Port that pprof listens on (default 6060)
+      --pprof-address string                   Address that pprof listens on (default "localhost") --pprof-port uint16                      Port that pprof listens on (default 6060) --read-cni-conf string                   CNI configuration file to use as a source for --write-cni-conf-when-ready.
+If not supplied, a suitable one will be generated.
+      --write-cni-conf-when-ready string       Write the CNI configuration to the specified path when agent is ready
 ```

 ### SEE ALSO